JULIELab/julielab-topic-modeling/README.md

 4. evaluating models both qualitatively and quantitatively.

 The folder tm-search-components contains the final versions of each component.
-The topic modeling functionality depends strongly on an implementation from the Machine Learning for Language Toolkit (MALLET, McCallum 2002).
-The NLP preprocessing components are taken from JCoRe (Hahn et al. 2016).
+The topic modeling functionality depends strongly on an implementation from the Machine Learning for Language Toolkit, v.
+2.0.9 (MALLET; McCallum 2002).
+The NLP preprocessing components are taken from JCoRe, v.
+2.3.0-SNAPSHOT (Hahn et al. 2016).
-The implementation of this topic modeling module consists of 5 components:
+The implementation of this topic modeling module consists of 5 components, deployed as Maven projects, v.
+3.5.2:

 #### julielab-topic-modeling
 This is the main project and the main dependency for the other projects.
 It implements the major functions for reading,